ScottNeaves/refl-xss-vuln/README.md

 The attack string is "PHM8c2NyaXB0PmNyaXB0PmFsZXJ0KDEpPC9zPC9zY3JpcHQ%2BY3JpcHQ%2B", which is the url-encoded b64-encoded version of this: "<s<script>cript>alert(1)</s</script>cript>"

-Note: another way to bypass chrome's XSS protections would have been just to pass the X-XSS-Protection header with a value of 0: https://stackoverflow.com/questions/43249998/chrome-err-blocked-by-xss-auditor-details
+Note: another way to bypass chrome's XSS protections besides requiring b64-encoded query parameter and then decoding it would have been just to pass back the X-XSS-Protection header with a value of 0: https://stackoverflow.com/questions/43249998/chrome-err-blocked-by-xss-auditor-details